Uday-kiran9147/leazo-backend/Readme.md

 - **Caching**: Most `GET` requests for owners and portions are cached in Redis.
 Update/Delete operations automatically invalidate the relevant cache keys.

 ## 🔗 Documentation

-Detailed walkthroughs and implementation plans can be found in the `.gemini/antigravity/brain` directory (or designated artifacts folder).